zacheryboston/TACfirm.github.io/project/CodingHW.md

   * Id (Column A):
   * degree (Column B): the number of times that specific Id shows up in the raw file.
   * product avg.
 (Column C): the computation depends if it is a product or a review, see below
-  * product st.dev.
-(Column D): the computation depends if it is a product or a review, see below
-  * reviewer avg (Column E): the computation depends if it is a product or a review, see below
+  * reviewer avg (Column D): the computation depends if it is a product or a review, see below
-  * reviewer st.dev (Column F): the computation depends if it is a product or a review, see below

 ```
 Id,degree,product avg,reviewer avg
 A00625243BI8W1SSZNLMD,8,4.875,4.486763483